stickies-v/bitcoin-devwiki/AssertLockHeld-PRs.md

 #### Disadvantages of AJA Approach
 - Assert name doesn't contain the word assert.
-- Two assert calls have same behavior at runtime, and it may be unclear which call to prefer
+- Two assert calls have same behavior at runtime, and it may be unclear which call to prefer if they both work at compile time